commercialhaskell/stack/doc/commands/build_command.md

 Default: Disabled

-Set the flag to force the rebuild of packages that could, in principle, be dirty (such as project packages) even when it does not seem necessary based on file dirtiness.
+Set the flag to force the rebuild of packages that could, in principle, be dirty (such as [project packages](../configure/yaml/project.md#packages) or local file path [extra-deps](../configure/yaml/project.md#extra-deps)) even when it does not seem necessary based on file dirtiness.

 !!! note